dirkk/xquery-webapp-skeleton/README.md

 XQuery Web App Skeleton
 =======================

-This packaged is used to develop standalone web applications using XQuery.
+This packaged is used to develop stand-alone web applications using XQuery.

 It is powered by [basex-web](https://github.com/micheee/basex-web).
 See that package for more details on how this actually works.